umigv/nav-onboarding-2026/README.md

 self.get_logger().info("useful info here ")
 self.get_logger().info(f"useful var here {[my_float_var]}")
 ```
-Caitlyn's recommendation is to print the function or check that the logging call is in to make sure the node is correctly reaching all the functionality it needs during operation.
+My recommendation is to print the function or check that the logging call is in to make sure the node is correctly reaching all the functionality it needs during operation.
 Rather than printing the line number, print what needed to happen to reach that point in the code, because then you'll understand what isn't happening if that statement is never reached.
 It's also helpful to print variables to check that everything is being processed correctly; an example for printing a float is shown above.

-## 8. What is the Config File?
+## 7. What is the Config File?

-Every node in this repo loads its tunable parameters through a pre-made class, not runtime declarations and access calls.
-This way, they can't be changed in runtime, and when we want to tune the parameters on a node/package, they're all organized in one place:
+Every node in ARV's Maverick loads its tunable parameters through a pre-made class, not runtime declarations and access calls.
+This isn't strictly necessary for ROS2 programming, but it's generally good practice.
+It allows parameters to be stored externally from the functionality, protecting them from runtime changes and keeping them organized for tuning.

+Paste the following into the 'enc_odom_publisher_config.py' file:

 ```python
 @dataclass(frozen=True)